Skip to main content

 echo $response['data']['resultString'];

-We recommend using the Perl client, this code is provided for informational purposes only:
+We recommend using the client for Perl, this code without using the client is provided for informational purposes:

 use LWP;